Katerynakulik/seekly/README.md

 - [Royal blue search icon](https://www.iconsdb.com/royal-blue-icons/search-icon.html) – Used as a favicon.
 - [Search image](https://www.pexels.com/photo/close-up-photo-of-magnifying-glass-4205767/) by [Markus Winkler](https://www.pexels.com/@markus-winkler-1430818/)– Used as a default image before search, edited with [Canva](https://www.canva.com/).
 - [Сamera lens photo](https://www.pexels.com/photo/black-camera-lens-on-brown-table-3945314/) by [cottonbro studio](https://www.pexels.com/@cottonbro/)– Used as the default photo for films that do not have posters.

+---

+## 📊 Results & Future Improvements

+### 🔎 Results

+Validation

+HTML: ✔ Passed W3C validation, no errors.
+CSS: ✔ Passed Jigsaw validation, only warnings for vendor prefixes.
+JavaScript: ✔ Validated with JSHint, minor warnings due to modern ES11+ features (import.meta, optional chaining, async/await).
+No runtime errors.

+---

+Testing

+- ✅ All core features (search, notifications, loader, feedback form, image preview) work correctly across Desktop, Tablet, and Mobile.
+- ✅ Browser compatibility confirmed (Chrome, Firefox, Edge, Safari).
+- ✅ Lighthouse Audit: good performance and accessibility scores.

+---

+🚀 Overall Conclusion

+- Seekly successfully demonstrates a clean, modern, and responsive web application with integration of two external APIs, modular JavaScript code, and user-friendly UX features (loader, notifications, modal preview, feedback form).
+- The project is stable, validated, and ready for deployment.

+---

+🔮 Possible Future Improvements

+To make the app more powerful and engaging, the following features can be added:

+- 📖 Movie Details View — allow opening each movie card with more detailed info (rating, description, release date).
+- 👤 User Authentication — enable users to log in and save their search history.
+- 📚 Book Search — add integration with a books API (e.g., Google Books) including ratings and reviews.
+- 🗂️ Personal Notebook — transform the app into a personal library of interests, where users can save favorite movies, images, and books.